🇪🇪Estonia · Property

 Does buying property in Estonia give residency?

-No. Estonia has no Golden Visa, no investor permit and no minimum-spend threshold tied to property purchase.
-Owning property of any value does not trigger, support or accelerate any visa or residence permit application.
-If you want to reside in Estonia long-term, the routes are the digital-nomad visa, startup visa, employment permit, study, or family reunification.
-None require property ownership.
+No. Estonia has no Golden Visa, no investor permit and no minimum-spend threshold tied to property.
+Owning a flat of any value does not trigger, support or accelerate any permit application.
+The routes that exist are the digital nomad visa, the startup founder permit, employment, study and family reunification, and none of them require property.

 What is the capital gains tax on selling a property?